poshbotio/PoshBot/docs/guides/triggers.md

 This command will match every incoming chat message against the regex `'^grafana\s(cpu|disk)\s(.*)'`.
 This regex expects the word `grafana` to start at the beginning of the line and the next word to be `cpu` or `disk`.
-The next work can be anything.
+The next word can be anything.

 ```powershell
 function Get-GrafanaGraph {